billyendres/the-merge/content/blog/ethereum-merge-for-investors/index.md

 However these changes come at a cost.
 With a lower barrier to entry, more participants are expected to stake their ETH coins resulting in a lower projected APR.
 There are tools available that will help you gauge your potential [staking rewards](https://www.stakingrewards.com/earn/ethereum-2-0/) as a [validator](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/#pos-staking-validators), or through [staking pools](https://ethereum.org/en/staking/pools/#main-content) such as [Stake Wise](https://stakewise.io/) or [Lido Finance](https://lido.fi/ethereum).
 Current returns are between 4-7% APR.

  For those without time to worry about staking pools or validator nodes, there are simpler alternatives.
-With platforms such as [Celsius](https://celsius.network/) you can lock up your crypto at up to 6% APR and let them deal with the tricky stuff!
+With platforms such as [Celsius](https://celsius.network/) you can lock up your crypto at up to 6% APR and let them deal with the tricky stuff.

 ### Summary